lardbit/nefarious/README.md

     docker-compose up -d

-Nefarious and all dependencies are now running.
+nefarious and all dependencies are now running.
 See below for configuration details.

 **NOTE:** There is an *ARM* compatible version (`docker-compose.arm.yml`) as well which allows you to run nefarious on hardware like the raspberry pi, odroid etc.